Alert Bar Settings - Right Click to Edit

 retirement-blades-0001-0001.jpg

-Check back here for information about future Retirement Readiness seminars.
+Check back here for more information about future Retirement Readiness seminars.

 The Eder Financial Retirement Plan is a church plan described in section 403(b)(9) of the Internal Revenue Code.The Internal Revenue Code permits denominations and churches to set up retirement plans designed to save tax dollars now and in the future.
 Our retirement plan allows you to take full advantage of these tax savings, while at the same time providing you with several different investment options for your money to grow.